-Students should take these core courses during the first two years at Mississippi
+Students should take these core courses during the first two years at Mississippi College.

-College.
 Other degree requirements are indicated with the appropriate major.

+English:
-English: ENG 101-102 English Composition and two of the following: ENG 211 World Masterpieces, ENG 212 Survey of British Literature, ENG 213 Survey of American Literature (This requirement can be met by a passing score on the Writing Proficiency Exam, which will be shown on the permanent record as "CR." for ENG 099; or, it can be met by a grade of C or higher on the 3-hour course ENG 299 Composition Skills.)
-History: HIS 101-102 History of Western Civilization or HIS 211-212 History of the United States or HIS 103-104 World Civilization

-Bible: BIB 110 Introduction to the Old Testament and BIB 120 Introduction to the New Testament
+ENG 101-102 English Composition and two of the following : ENG 211 World Masterpieces, ENG 212 Survey of British Literature, ENG 213 Survey of American Literature.12ENG 099 Writing Proficiency Exam.0 (This requirement can be met by a passing score on the Writing Proficiency Exam, which will be shown on the permanent record as "CR." for ENG 099; or, it can be met by a grade of C or higher on the 3-hour course ENG 299 Composition Skills.)
+History: HIS 101-102 History of Western Civilization or HIS 211-212 History of the United States or HIS 103-104 World Civilization BIB 110 Introduction to the Old Testament and BIB 120 Introduction to the New Testament (Survey of entire Bible required)6

-Social Sciences: ECO 131 The American Economic System or ECO 231 Economic Principles I; Philosophy; PLS 201 American National Government; PSY 201 Introduction to Psychology; SOC 205 Sociology: An Introduction in Global Context; FLG 205 Cross-Cultural Understanding (Choose courses from two of these areas; do not choose a combination of SOC 205 and 207, or SOC 207 and FLG 205.)
-Fine Arts: ART 125 Art Appreciation, MUS 125 Music Appreciation or THE 125 Introduction to the Theatre Science: (including one 4-hour laboratory course) Course combinations not permitted are BIO 101-203, 101-111, CHE 141-111, 141-122, 111-122, PHY 101-201, 101-215, or 201-215.
+Social Sciences: ECO 131 The American Economic System or ECO 231 Economic Principles I; Philosophy; PLS 201 American National Government; PSY 201 Introduction to Psychology; SOC 205 Sociology: An Intro in Global Context or MLG 205 Cross-Cultural Understanding (Choose courses from two of these areas.)
+Fine Arts: ART 125 Art Appreciation, MUS 125 Music Appreciation or THE 125 Introduction to the Theatre Science: (including one 4-hour laboratory course) Course combinations not permitted are BIO 101-203, 101-111, CHE 141- 111, 141-122, 111-122, PHY 151-251, 251-104, or 151-104.
 Evening students - those taking half or more of their courses in evening classes - may substitute a 3-hour non-laboratory course for the 4-hour course.)
 Mathematics and Computer Science: MAT 101 College Algebra (or a higher-level course) Technology and Learning: All departments require training in technology.
 Some departments will utilize CSC 114 or CSC 115, while other departments offer discipline specific technology training.
-PLEASE SEE DÉPARTMENT REQUÎREMENT.
+PLEASE SEE DEPARTMENT REOUIREMENT.
 Physical Education Activity Courses: Recommended courses are KIN 123 Fitness for Life (2 hours) and KIN 124 Nutrition for Well-Being (1 hour).
-For others, and details on absences in activity courses, see Department of Kinesiology, Physical Activity (PED) Courses section of Undergraduate Catalog .
+For others, and details on absences in activity courses, see Department of Kinesiology, Physical Activity ( PED ) Courses section of Undergraduate Catalog .
 Any exception to activity requirements must be approved by the Department of Kinesiology.
 Three-hour KIN courses will not meet University Core Curriculum requirements.
-Students who cannot participate in the regular physical education program because of physical handicaps can fulfill the University Core Curriculum requirements by taking KIN 123 and one of the following : one-hour KIN academic courses: KIN 124 Nutrition for Well-Being or KIN 191 Drug Education (see page 287).
-PED credit can also be awarded for specialized training in the armed forces (see page 46).
-Foreign Languages: (B.A. candidates and all English majors) (B.A. candidates and all English majors)
+Students who cannot participate in the regular physical education program because of physical handicaps can fulfill the University Core Curriculum requirements by taking KIN 123 and one of the following : one- hour KIN academic courses: KIN 124 Nutrition for Well-Being or KIN 191 Drug Education.
+PED credit can also be awarded for specialized training in the armed forces.
+Students classified as ADP (Accelerated Degree Program) and students enrolled in an on-line degree program are exempt from Physical Education Activity Course requirements.
+Foreign Languages: (B.A. candidates and all English majors)

-Chapel
+Chapel As specified

 Freshman (0-23 sem. hrs.)
-4 semesters

 Sophomore (24-53 sem. hrs.)
 3 semesters

 Junior (54-83 sem. hrs.)
 2 semesters

 Senior (84 or more)

+Students classified as ADP (Accelerated Degree P rogram) and students

+enrolled in an on-line degree program are exempt f

+requirements.